Bypassing the Noisy Parity Barrier: Learning Higher-Order Markov Random Fields from Dynamics: Technical Overview

 Note that the definition of the statistic in \Cref{eq:z_intro} does not depend on the order $k$.
-The dependence on $d,k,\lambda$ will only appear in the analysis of the quantitative separation in (\ref{item:partial}) and thus the precise construction of the stopping times according to (\ref{item:wind}) when accounting for sources of error.
-In light of \Cref{thm:lb_intro}, our results demonstrate that while the case $k>2$ is fundamentally different from $k=2$, the ``complexity'' of the learning problem from dynamics remains well-behaved for $k>2$.
-Because the statistic only relies on the ``local'' effect of observed sites, the analysis also remains valid in determining dependencies between the observed variables even when some sites are latent, which is impossible in the i.i.d. setting.\\
+The dependence on $d,k,\lambda$ will only appear in the analysis of the quantitative separation of \Cref{eq:anti_to} and thus the precise construction of the stopping times when we account for quantitative sources of error.
+In light of our lower bounds, our results demonstrate that while the Ising model with $k=2$ is fundamentally different from $k>2$, the ``complexity'' of the learning problem from dynamics remains well-behaved for $k>2$.
+Because the statistic only relies on the ``local'' effect of observed sites, the analysis also remains valid in determining dependencies between the observed variables even when some sites are latent, which is impossible in the i.i.d. setting.

 \textbf{Parameter Recovery via Logistic Regression.} Once the Markov blanket $G$ has been recovered under \Cref{assumption:psi} via \Cref{thm:intro_main}, we then show how to recover the actual parameters from dynamical samples efficiently using node-wise logistic regression in \Cref{thm:lr_final}.
-The analysis of logistic regression for the simpler Ising model was recently proven by a subset of the authors \cite{unified}.
+The analysis of logistic regression for the simpler Ising model was recently proven by Gaitonde and Mossel~\cite{unified}.
 We show how to extend these techniques in tandem with analytic bounds from prior work on learning MRFs in the i.i.d. setting.
 The computational saving arises from the fact that (i) the logistic regression problem associated with any node $i\in [n]$ under \Cref{assumption:psi} is a convex program only over $\Theta(d^{k-1})$ polynomial coefficients once $\mathcal{N}(i)$ is known, and (ii) Glauber observations remain sufficiently unpredictable to enable parameter recovery, as in the i.i.d. setting.

 The natural approach to logistic regression for a node $i\in [n]$ is simply to extract samples at suitable stopping times where node $i$ updated in the Glauber trajectory, as was done by Gaitonde and Mossel~\cite{unified} for the Ising model.
 To establish that node-wise logistic regression succeeds for parameter recovery on a suitable subset of the observations, we combine several techniques from the prior literature: